 - Veterans’ Affairs

 - New Zealand Audiological Society Hearing Aid Bank

-Our staff understand the funding options available to you and the processes involved to apply.
-Book an appointment in Wellington or Auckland, and we will help you find any available funding options and assist you with lodging any applications.
+Our staff understand the funding options available to you and the processes involved in applying.
+Book an appointment in Auckland or Christchurch, and we will help you find any available funding options and assist you with lodging any applications.

 The Ministry of Health